selcuktk/git_experiments/README.md

 Bike Demand Predictor is a deep learning project designed to estimate number of bikes would be rented under given conditions at specific time. **This project was developed to demonstrate the programmer's knowledge of the machine learning projects process and how they apply it.** Additionally, at the end of the project, the created classifiers are evaluated.

+## Data

+The dataset used in this project is the <span style="color: #0073e6;">**Bike Sharing Demand**</span> dataset, available on [Kaggle](https://www.kaggle.com/competitions/bike-sharing-demand).
+It contains historical bike rental data from a bike-sharing system, with features such as weather conditions, date, time, and other environmental factors.
+The dataset is used to predict the number of bike rentals (target variable) for a given set of conditions, including features like temperature, humidity, wind speed, and season.
+This dataset is ideal for regression tasks, and the goal is to predict bike rental demand with high accuracy.

 ## Features